 Form and function

-A useful distinction in grammar is that of form and function.
+A useful distinction in grammar is that of grammatical form and grammatical function.
 Grammatical form is concerned with the description of linguistic units in terms of what they are, and grammatical function is concerned with the description of what these linguistic units do.
-Note that we use capital letters at the beginning of function labels.
+Note that we use capital letters at the beginning of function labels, but this is by no means standard practice everywhere.

 Understanding the way that form and function relate to one another has important implications for text production and comprehension, and enables students to more accurately discuss how grammatical structure relates to meaning.